const order = Order.init("Pizza Margherita", n = 1);

 This limitation should probably not exist, and, in fact, it is already on the radar of the Zig team to fix this issue, and it is being tracked on an open issue1.
 So, if you do need to provide a function that might return an error as the task to be performed by the threads in the thread pool, then, you are either limited to:

-• implementing your own thread pool that does not have this limitation.
+- implementing your own thread pool that does not have this limitation.

-• wait for the Zig team to actually fix this issue.
+- wait for the Zig team to actually fix this issue.

 16.6 Mutexes

 Mutexes are a classic component of every thread library.
 In essence, a mutex is a Mutually Exclusive Flag, and this flag acts like a type of “lock”, or as a gate keeper to a particular section of your code.
-Mutexes are related to thread syncronization, more specifically, they prevent you from having some classic race conditions in your program, and, therefore, major bugs and undefined behaviour that are usually difficult to track and understand.
+Mutexes are related to thread synchronization, more specifically, they prevent you from having some classic race conditions in your program, and, therefore, major bugs and undefined behaviour that are usually difficult to track and understand.

 The main idea behind a mutex is to help us to control the execution of a particular section of the code, and to prevent two or more threads from executing this particular section of the code at the same time.
 Many programmers like to compare a mutex to a bathroom door (which usually have a lock).
-When a thread locks it’s own mutex object, it is like if the bathroom door was locked, and, therefore, the other people (in this case, the other threads) that wants to use the same bathroom at the same time have to be patient, and simply wait for the other person (or the other thread) to unlock the door and get out of the bathroom.
+When a thread locks its own mutex object, it is like if the bathroom door was locked, and, therefore, the other people (in this case, the other threads) that wants to use the same bathroom at the same time have to be patient, and simply wait for the other person (or the other thread) to unlock the door and get out of the bathroom.

 Some other programmers also like to explain mutexes by using the analogy of “each person will have their turn to speak”.
-This is the analogy used on the Multithreading Code video from the Computherfile project2.
+This is the analogy used on the Multithreading Code video from the Computerphile project2.
 Imagine if you are in a conversation circle.
 There is a moderator in this circle, which is the person that decides who have the right to speak at that particular moment.
 The moderator gives a green card (or some sort of an authorization card) to the person that is going to speak, and, as a result, everyone else must be silent and hear this person that has the green card.
-When the person finishs talking, it gives the green card back to the moderator, and the moderator decides who is going to talk next, and delivers the green card to that person.
+When the person finishes talking, it gives the green card back to the moderator, and the moderator decides who is going to talk next, and delivers the green card to that person.
 And the cycle goes on like this.

 A mutex acts like the moderator in this conversation circle.
 The mutex authorizes one single thread to execute a specific section of the code, and it also blocks the other threads from executing this same section of the code.
-If these other threads wants to execute this same piece of the code, they are forced to wait for the the authorized thread to finish first.
-When the authorized thread finishs executing this code, the mutex authorizes the next thread to execute this code, and the other threads are still blocked.
+If these other threads want to execute this same piece of the code, they are forced to wait for the the authorized thread to finish first.
+When the authorized thread finishes executing this code, the mutex authorizes the next thread to execute this code, and the other threads are still blocked.
 Therefore, a mutex is like a moderator that does a “each thread will have their turn to execute this section of the code” type of control.

-Mutexes are specially used to prevent data race problems from happening.
+Mutexes are especially used to prevent data race problems from happening.
 A data race problem happens when two or more threads are trying to read from or write to the same shared object at the same time.
 So, when you have an object that is shared will all threads, and, you want to avoid two or more threads from accessing this same object at the same time, you can use a mutex to lock the part of the code that access this specific object.
-When a thread tries to run this code that is locked by a mutex, this thread stops it’s execution, and patiently waits for this section of the codebase to be unlocked to continue.
+When a thread tries to run this code that is locked by a mutex, this thread stops its execution, and patiently waits for this section of the codebase to be unlocked to continue.

-In other words, the execution of the thread is paused while the code section is locked by the mutex, and it is unpaused the moment that the code section is unlocked by the other thread that was executing this code section.
 Notice that mutexes are normally used to lock areas of the codebase that access/modify data that is shared with all threads, i.e. objects that are either stored in the global data section, or, in the heap space of your program.
 So mutexes are not normally used on areas of the codebase that access/modify objects that are local to the thread.

 16.6.1 Critical section

-Critical section is a concept commonly associated with mutexes and thread syncronization.
+Critical section is a concept commonly associated with mutexes and thread synchronization.
 In essence, a critical section is the section of the program that a thread access/modify a shared resource (i.e. an object, a file descriptor, something that all threads have access to).
 In other words, a critical section is the section of the program where race conditions might happen, and, therefore, where undefined behaviour can be introduced into the program.

-1. The critical section must be executed as an atomic operation, which means that once one thread or process has entered the critical section, all other threads or processes must wait until the executing thread or process exits the critical section.
+- The critical section must be executed as an atomic operation, which means that once one thread or process has entered the critical section, all other threads or processes must wait until the executing thread or process exits the critical section.
 The purpose of synchronization mechanisms is to ensure that only one thread or process can execute the critical section at a time.

-2. The concept of a critical section is central to synchronization in computer systems, as it is necessary to ensure that multiple threads or processes can execute concurrently without interfering with each other.
+- The concept of a critical section is central to synchronization in computer systems, as it is necessary to ensure that multiple threads or processes can execute concurrently without interfering with each other.
 Various synchronization mechanisms such as semaphores, mutexes, monitors, and condition variables are used to implement critical sections and ensure that shared resources are accessed in a mutually exclusive manner.

 16.6.2 Atomic operations

 You will also see the term “atomic operation” a lot when reading about threads, race conditions and mutexes.
 In summary, an operation is categorized as “atomic”, when there is no way to happen a context switch in the middle of this operation.
-In other words, this operation is always done from beginning to end, without interruptions of another process or operation in the middle of it’s execution phase.
+In other words, this operation is always done from beginning to end, without interruptions of another process or operation in the middle of its execution phase.

 Not many operations today are atomic.
 But why atomic operations matters here?
 Is because data races (which is a type of a race condition) cannot happen on operations that are atomic.
 So if a particular line in your code performs an atomic operation, then, this line will never suffer from a data race problem.
 Therefore, programmers sometimes use an atomic operation to protect themselves from data race problems in their code.

-When you have an operation that is compiled into just one single assembly instruction, this operation might be atomic, because is just one assembly instruction.
+When you have an operation that is compiled into just one single assembly instruction, this operation might be atomic, because it is just one assembly instruction.
 But this is not guaranteed.
-This is usually true for old CPU architectures (such as x86).
-But nowadays, most assembly instructions in modern CPU architectures turn into multiple micro-tasks, which inherently makes the operation not atomic anymore, even though it has just one single assembly instruction.
+This is usually true for old CPU architectures (such as x86

 16.6.3 Data races and race conditions